 WHERE: Alton Baker Park (meet outside the Eugene Science Center, 2300 Leo Harris Pkwy)

-WHO: Two classes of K-5th graders per day (divided into groups of 7-9 children)
+WHO: Two-three classes of K-5th graders per day (64 kids max, divided into groups of 7-9 children)

 WHEN: Spring (late April-end of school year) or Fall (mid-September-mid-November)

 HOW LONG: 9:30-11:45 am morning nature walk, including optional time for lunch (plus optional afternoon extension from 12-1 pm or 12-2 pm)